 The Spirit indwells during immersion

-Based on passages we have studied so far, it is inconsistent to assume that one’s sins could be removed separate from the indwelling of the Spirit.
+Based on passages we have studied so far, we cannot consistently assume that God would remove one’s sins separate from the Spirit indwelling them.
 The passages teach that this all happens during immersion.

-Ananias also told Saul he was to call on the name of the Lord as He was being baptized.
+Ananias also told Saul to call on the name of the Lord as he was being baptized.
 What does this mean?
 More on that in the next post.